 The size and type of cookware used will influence the heat setting needed for best cooking results.
-Be sure to follow the recommendations for using proper cookware as illustrated in "Figure 2: Testing cookware" and "Figure 3: Proper cookware".
+Be sure to follow the recommendations for using proper cookware as illustrated in Figure 2.

-Check for flatness by rotating a ruler across the bottom of the cookware (see "Figure 2: Testing cookware").
-Cookware should have flat bottoms that make good contact with the entire surface of the heating element.
+Check for flatness by rotating a ruler across the bottom of the cookware (see Figure 1).
+Cookware should have flat bottoms that make good contact with the entire surface of the heating element (see Figure 2).